contrast-zone/t-rewriter.js/README.md

 [Logic](https://en.wikipedia.org/wiki/Logic) is the systematic study of the form of valid inference, and the most general laws of truth.
 A valid inference is one where there is a specific relation of logical support between the assumptions of the inference and its conclusion.
 In ordinary discourse, inferences may be signified by words such as therefore, thus, hence, ergo, and so on.

 What do we get by introducing logic to parsing?
-Logical operators like *and*, *or*, *not*, and *implication* are being embedded in natural languages that we naturally use in our dayly lives, and as such, make good candidates in forming our thoughts to generally reason about parsing grammars we work on.
+Logical operators like *and*, *or*, *not*, and *implication* are being embedded within natural languages that we naturally use in our dayly lives, and as such, make good candidates in forming our thoughts to generally reason about parsing grammars we work on.
 Once that grammars are conceptualized, logic allows us to translate our grammars in normalized compact forms, and to extract information we need about them on demand.
 Utilizing logic framework, we are in possesion of methods that parform extraction of all the knowledge implicitly contained in a set of assumptions represented by our initial grammar constructs.
 Such a logical inference completeness is welcomed both in scientific analysis and in activities related to the daily use of computers, in general.

-#### 3.3.1. relation to zeroth-order logic

 [Zeroth-order logic](https://en.wikipedia.org/wiki/Zeroth-order_logic) is [first-order logic](https://en.wikipedia.org/wiki/First-order_logic) without [variables](https://en.wikipedia.org/wiki/Variable_(mathematics)) or [quantifiers](https://en.wikipedia.org/wiki/Quantifier_(logic)).
 In our interpretation, we consider zeroth-order logic as a form of [propositional logic](https://en.wikipedia.org/wiki/Propositional_calculus) that allows relating [propositions](https://en.wikipedia.org/wiki/Propositions) in phrases represented by propositional sequences.
 In this section we will show how to turn zeroth-order logic expressions into parsing grammar definitions suitable for algorithmic input parsing.
 We will use some of well known methods of logic conversion to [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) and introduce a conversion to a novel *sequential normal form*.
 Then we will show how to process conjunctive normal forms by abduction analog of the well known [logic resolution](https://en.wikipedia.org/wiki/Resolution_(logic)) method.
 The abduction will finally allow us to interpret *sequential normal forms* as grammar guidelines needed for parsing input sequences.

-##### 3.3.1.1. conversion between conjunctive and disjunctive normal forms
+##### 3.3.1. conversion between conjunctive and disjunctive normal forms

 [Conjunctive](https://en.wikipedia.org/wiki/Conjunctive_normal_form) and [disjunctive](https://en.wikipedia.org/wiki/Disjunctive_normal_form) normal forms (CNF and DNF) take a special place in logic, as they reveal some properties of formulas that would be otherwise harder to conclude.
 Every logic formula can be converted either to conjunctive, either to disjunctive normal form using [double negative law](https://en.wikipedia.org/wiki/Double_negation#Double_negative_elimination), [De Morgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws) and [distributive law](https://en.wikipedia.org/wiki/Distributive_property).